degenrocket/degenrocket-scripts/initial-server-setup/README.md

 ### Test the app

+Go to your domain or IP address in the browser and test the app.

+There are no default posts in database, so try to create a new post.

+Troubleshooting: after getting an SSL certificate, don't forget to set a proper `https` API domain in `frontend/.env`.

+Finally, reboot the system to test pm2 auto-startup.
+The app should automatically start after reboot.

 ```
-# Go to your domain or IP address in the browser and test the app.
-# There are no default posts in database, so try to create a new post.

-# Troubleshooting: after getting an SSL certificate, don't forget
-# to set a proper HTTPS API domain in frontend/.env

-# Reboot the system to test pm2 auto-startup
-# The app should automatically start after reboot
 systemctl reboot -i
-# Warning: rebooting the system will log you out of the server,
-# so it's recommended to test your SSH connection from another
-# terminal before rebooting the system.
-# If you lock yourself out of the system without any chance to log in,
-# you'll need to rebuild the server and start the setup process again.
 ```

+*Warning: rebooting the system will log you out of the server, so it's recommended to test your SSH connection from another terminal before rebooting the system.
+If you lock yourself out of the system without any chance to log in, you'll need to rebuild the server and start the setup process again.*

 ---

 ### Passwords

+**IMPORTANT!**

 ```
-# IMPORTANT!
 # SSH into the server as a user
-# Switch to an admin
+# Switch to an admin (default password: admin)
 su - admin

 # Change passwords for a user and admin